 Lactose is a particular type of sugar found in milk and other dairy products, among other things.
 This is why lactose is also called ‘milk sugar’.
 Lactose is broken down in the small intestine.
 There, the lactase enzyme splits lactose into glucose and galactose so that the intestinal wall can absorb it.
 When too little of the lactase enzyme is present, lactose cannot be split so it cannot be absorbed in the small intestine.

 If lactose is not properly digested, it enters the large intestine.
 In the large intestine, lactose is fermented, which involves the release of gas and the attraction of fluid, among other things.

 Lactose may be a risk factor in some people for the development of gas in the intestines.

 Besides milk, lactose is also found in several other foods.
 Below are the most common lactose-containing products.
 Not every product contains the same amount of lactose.

 - Milk and milk products such as yogurt, custard, and quark

 - Cheese (especially the fresh types of cheese such as cream cheese and cottage cheese)

 - Whipped cream and other types of cream

-Note: even ‘lactose-free’ (dairy) products often contain a small amount of lactose.
-If you have severe reactions to lactose, you may still experience symptoms.
+Please note that even ‘lactose-free’ (dairy) products often still contain a small amount of lactose.

 free advice from our dietitians